knives-knife/Virtual-Pantry-App/README.md

 This will put you into the Log In screen.
-A successful log in can be achieved with "M 1" as the display name and "ABCDEFGHI" as the household code.
+A successful log in can be achieved with "John Smith" as the display name and "ABCDEFGHI" as the household code.
 These should be automatically input to the text fields when the Log In screen is started until the project is finished.
  After logging in, the dashboard will be shown.